To get started quickly, use the interactive installation guide.

 Certbot is part of EFF’s effort to encrypt the entire Internet.
 Secure communication over the Web relies on HTTPS, which requires the use of a digital certificate that lets browsers verify the identity of web servers (e.g., is that really google.com?).
 Web servers obtain their certificates from trusted third parties called certificate authorities (CAs).
 Certbot is an easy-to-use client that fetches a certificate from Let’s Encrypt—an open certificate authority launched by the EFF, Mozilla, and others—and deploys it to a web server.

 Anyone who has gone through the trouble of setting up a secure website knows what a hassle getting and maintaining a certificate is.
 Certbot and Let’s Encrypt can automate away the pain and let you turn on and manage HTTPS with simple commands.
-Using Certbot and Let’s Encrypt is free, so there’s no need to arrange payment.
+Using Certbot and Let’s Encrypt is free.

 If you’d like to contribute to this project please read Developer Guide.

 This project is governed by EFF’s Public Projects Code of Conduct.